Poker Online

 The Play

-The tiles in non-trump suits are ranked by their suit number from blank (low) thru 6 (high).
+In the non-trump suits the double is highest, and the remaining tiles are ranked by their suit number from 6 (high) thru blank (low).
 The trump suit is ordered differently, however.

-The double of the suit one less than trump is called the "Left Bower" and it is the second highest tile in the trump suit.
-If blanks are trump, then the count "goes around the corner" to borrow a phrase from Poker, and the [6-6] is the Left Bower.
-In the original card game, the Left Bower was the Jack of the suit of the same color as trumps.
+• The double of the suit one lower than trump is called the "Left Bower" and it is the second highest tile in the trump suit.
+If blanks are trump, then the count "goes around the corner", and the [6-6] is the Left Bower.
+(In the original card game, the Left Bower was the Jack of the suit of the same color as trumps.)

 The Bid